-The terms on the first row above are the gross utility of electricity consumption minus the expected payments.
-The first term on the second row is the expected shadow cost of the industry loss.
-The final term is the capacity payment $T_M(k)$.
-The optimal capacity reserve features a trade-off between insurance and efficiency, but is nonetheless different from a standard moral hazard problem: it is the electricity intensive industry that is exposed to price risk, but the households that pay the insurance cost in terms of the capacity payment.
+The first two terms are the gross utilities of electricity consumption for the two consumer types.
+The third term is the expected wholesale cost of electricity, the fourth is the capacity payment.
+The final term is the expected shadow cost of the industry loss.
+The optimal capacity reserve features a trade-off between insurance and efficiency, but is nonetheless different from a standard moral hazard problem: it is the electricity intensive industry that is exposed to price risk, but the households that pay the insurance in terms of the capacity payment.